tobiasgiessler/oca-preparation/README.md

 ## Primitve Types and Wrapper Classes

 - For every primitive type Java provides a wrapper class
-- The wrapper classes provide methods convert primitive types into objects and the other way around
+- The wrapper classes provide methods to convert primitive types into objects and the other way around

 ### Autoboxing and Unboxing